-J&J tops 2Q forecasts, trims guidance due to exchange rates
+Strong Q2 at J&J, but outlook cut again due to dollar’s rise

 Wall Street had been expecting earnings of $10.19 per share, according to FactSet.

+Outside pharmaceuticals, which make up J&J’s biggest business, sales slipped for the company’s medical device and consumer health segments but grew slightly when not counting exchange rates.

+J&J said last fall it will split off its consumer health business, which sells Band Aids and beauty products, into a separate, publicly traded company.
+That will allow the world’s largest maker of health care products to focus on pharmaceuticals and medical devices.

-In the second quarter, J&J’s profit plunged 23% to $4.81 billion compared with last year, when quarterly earnings jumped as hospitals and the rest of the health care industry recovered from the initial impact of the pandemic.
+J&J’s quarterly profit plunged 23% to $4.81 billion compared with last year, when earnings jumped as hospitals and the rest of the health care industry recovered from the initial impact of the pandemic.

 Adjusted earnings per share totaled $2.59 and sales grew 3% to $24.02 billion.